soundofautumn/RenderEngine/README.md

 2. Install dependencies (optional)

 The engine core has no dependencies, you can build it directly.
-But if you want a real-time visualization, you need to install the dependencies for the server to run.
+But if you want a real-time GUI, you need to install the dependencies for the server to run.

 Server dependencies: